Skip to Content

 Are low-maintenance plants a good idea?

-Low-maintenance plants are a smart move.
+Low-maintenance plants are definitely worth it!

 How do I Keep my Garden low maintenance?